datalad-handbook/book/docs/usecases/supervision.rst

 Megan in turn is a competent student and eager to learn new things, but she doesn't have experience with DataLad, version control, or the computational cluster.

-As a first step, therefore, her supervisor and the Post-doc prepare a preconfigured dataset in a dedicated directory everyone involved in the project has access to:
+As a first step, therefore, her supervisor and the postdoc prepare a preconfigured dataset in a dedicated directory everyone involved in the project has access to:

 .. code-block:: bash